 If your told by your dance partner or someone else that something your doing is uncomfortable, respect this.
 Something that’s acceptable for one person may not be it for another one.

 Never critise someones dancing if your not specificaly asked to do so.
-This goes for both classes and socialdancing.
+This goes for both classes and social dancing.

 If you bump

-In the nordic it is customary to dance for two songs when your asked to dance.
+In the nordic it is customary to dance two songs when your asked to dance.
 To leave the dance floor directly after one song may be offensive.
 Be aware of this if you prefer to dance for only one song.
 Also be aware that internationaly it’s custom to dance for only one song.
-A international guest may leave the floor prematuraly.
-Communicate with your dance partner, before or after a song if you like to dance one or two songs.
+An international guest may leave the floor prematuraly.
+Communicate with your dance partner, before or after a song if you would like to dance one or two songs.